wp-plugins/delightful-downloads/readme.txt

 The Delightful Downloads documentation can be found [here](http://delightfulwp.com/delightful-downloads/documentation/ "Delightful Downloads Documentation").

+**Requirements**

+To add and manage downloads via the WordPress Administration screens, you must have a [modern web browser](http://browsehappy.com/ "Browse Happy") with JavaScript enabled.

 == Installation ==

 1. Upload `delightful-downloads` to the `/wp-content/plugins/` directory.